 As a therapist, my primary goal is to support you.
 I use a range of approaches to tailor therapy in a collaborative, engaging way with you.

-Associate Marriage & Family Therapist in Redondo Beach, CA
+Licensed Marriage & Family Therapist in Redondo Beach, CA

 Anxiety can cause us a tremendous amount of discomfort that leaves us feeling restless, irritable and stuck.
 Anxiety is often future thinking where we worry and become preoccupied with uncertainty and fear of the unknown.
 We also experience anxiety in our bodies that can be equally distressing.
 Together we will work to find tangible coping tools and skills to better manage anxiety with a mindful focus of being more present and aware of our own cues and triggers.